jprudent/didactic-happiness/bramah/README.md

 But I need some electronic components
 - Flash the ATMEGA that control the USB.
 Seems tedious. http://mitchtech.net/arduino-usb-hid-keyboard/

+Finally, opted for flashing the USB controller.
+Now, I have to use http://www.usb.org/developers/hidpage/Hut1_12v2.pdf in order to output the correct letter.

 h3.
 Day 1